• Home

 The problem, therefore, lies in applying this model to a platform designed for private individuals.
 The DGCCRF is explicit: “Falsely presenting oneself as a consumer or providing false information about the essential characteristics of the product is likely to constitute a misleading commercial practice.”
 In short, an individual can become a dropshipper, but they then legally cease to be a private individual.
 Failure to comply with this status is heavily penalised, with penalties of up to two years' imprisonment and a 300,000 euro fine.

-Platform responsibility and public reporting
+Platform responsibility and citizen reporting

 Critical risk for second-hand fashion